thingsboard/thingsboard.github.io/_includes/templates/edge/windows-configure-edge.md

 ###### Database configuration

-In case you have specified the PostgreSQL superuser password as "postgres", **you can skip this step**.

 In the file "tb-edge.yml" from the previous step locate "# SQL DAO Configuration" block.

-Don't forget to replace "postgres" with your real postgres user password:
+Don't forget to **replace YOUR_POSTGRES_PASSWORD_HER** with your real postgres user password:

 ```yml
 # SQL DAO Configuration